 Moving forward, to maintain my newfound level of health, I plan to continue eating an anti-inflammatory diet focused on real, whole foods.
 Gluten, dairy, junky oils and sugar will never have a regular place on my plate again, though I am a firm believer in moderation and think it's crucial to your health and happiness that you allow yourself to let go and enjoy delicious food every now and then.
 So, expect more of my signature 80-20 rule!

-I'm currently working with my naturopathic doctor to simplify my supplement regimen, but for now I am taking a Multi-Vitamin, Probiotic and Compounded T4/T3.
+I'm currently working with my naturopathic doctor to simplify my supplement regimen, but for now I am taking a Multi-Vitamin, Probiotic, Thyrocsin to provide co-factors to support thyroid hormone production and a Compounded T4/T3 medication through my doctor.
 It took me a few years to simplify my routine to this point, but it was worth all of the energy I put in to now feel my best ever with minimal effort.